Programs: International Medical Corps

 See more in the International Medical Corps Photo Gallery.

-The International Medical Corps EMCD program is a tested package of interventions designed to build and strengthen emergency trauma and medical care in low and middle-income settings.
-The EMCD program aims to improve country wide or regional level emergency medical care, and elevate it to international standards via a tested combination of technical assistance, training, and capacity building.
+The Fund's grant to International Medical Corps helped establish an emergency medical care program--a tested package of interventions designed to build and strengthen emergency trauma and medical care in low and middle-income settings.
+The program aimed to improve regional level emergency medical care and elevate it to international standards via a tested combination of technical assistance, training, and capacity building.

-The National Center of Excellence would train Haitian nationals to provide up-to-date emergency medical care and provide a sustainable core of practitioners to support emergency care into the future.
-The direct beneficiaries from training will be a minimum of 50 physicians and 100 nurses from HUEH and surrounding hospitals.
-These health care workers would gain the skills and knowledge to provide quality services to patients in critical condition, including a large percentage of the estimated 100,000 HUEH patients visiting the ER on an annual basis.
+The health care workers participating in the program gained the skills and knowledge to provide quality services to patients in critical condition, including a large percentage of the estimated 100,000 HUEH patients visiting the ER on an annual basis.

 Fast Company explains that International Medical Corps is "a model for global not-for-profits, with a plan that goes way beyond drop-in disaster relief.
 In Haiti, it is training locals, building communities, and doing everything it can to put itself to pasture."
 Read the whole article: International Medical Corps Helps Haiti In Its Long Haul.